Provisional & Non-Provisional Patent Application Filing Services

 What is New Matter?

 New Matter is content not found in either the written description or drawings, involving a departure from or an addition to the original disclosure.
 It cannot be added to the application even if supported by a supplemental oath or declaration.
 New Matter can only be shown or claimed in a separate application.
+Depending on the new matter, we can file either a new application, or a continuation in part application.
+Contact Carson Patents for help adding new matter to your invention.

 Important TIP.
 Proper searching during application writing (before filing) supports good patent specification writing.
 Searching also guides writing claims to improve the protection they provide for your invention.
 Proper searching can reduce or eliminate potential rejections and objections.
 Thus, it can save you money.